pritampanda15/PandaProt/README.md

 ### Comprehensive Interaction Mapping

-PandaProt can detect and analyze a comprehensive set of molecular interactions that occur in protein structures:
+PandaProt can detect and analyze a comprehensive set of molecular interactions that occur in protein/DNA structures:

 **Standard Interactions:**
 - **Hydrogen Bonds**: Between hydrogen donors and acceptors (N-H···O, O-H···O, etc.)